-I often have these conversations with disabled female friends – especially over the past year when so many of us have been quarantining, unable to have sexual encounters with other people.
+I often have these conversations with disabled female friends – especially over the past year when so many of us have been shielding, unable to have sexual encounters with other people.

 There is a photograph of me that was taken before the pandemic.
 The beauty treatments and filters are firmly in place.
 I wear my favourite dress and may have strategically planned the lighting.
 It reminds me of the period between my sexual epiphany and COVID-19.
 I dated and I felt free.
 I went on good and bad dates, and I was ghosted.
 It was messy, overwhelming, underwhelming and sometimes just dull.

 When the pandemic happened, I put that dress away; few people would wear such a dress in isolation, even fewer the bra that accompanies it.
 I often think there are two versions of me: pre-pandemic and post-pandemic.
 That photograph tells a story, not just of the physical but also the emotional toll of living in near-complete isolation.
 The earlier version of me had nerve.
 I took the lead when it came to sex.
 Sure, there were moments of internalised ableism, but only moments.
 I thought I looked great – I still do – but that version now coexists with the one who has been in near-complete isolation for over a year, the one who didn’t touch another person for over six months.